 So you can do as you wish.
-Below are two of the best heat mats you can currently get.
+Here are is one of the best heat mats you can currently get.
 (When choosing the size of your leopard gecko under tank heater, make sure that the mat covers one third of your tank.)

 You Need A Thermostat As Well

 Those heating pads can get hot as hell and I am not joking here.
 You can even kill your pet with them if you just plug them in without a thermostat.
 With a thermostat you can control the exact temperature.
 So if you get a heat pad, you must get a thermostat as well.
 Get a thermostat here!

 Why You Might Want To Go With A Heat Stone